ayoola-moore/sign-in-form/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In addition, a couple of library worth mentioning include formik and yup to complete the task.
+In addition, a couple of library worth mentioning include formik, yup and styled-components to complete the task.
 That would look overcomplicated for a simple task, but I will assume the goal is solve a simple problem using production code quality.

+## A few note
+- I have added a placeholder to input field.
+I thought it was necessary.
+The aim was not to break the spec but fill in the technical gaps where the spec does not cover.
+- I have also added the styled-components directly within the component files with only one exception.
+This is because the component for this particular project are small sized and are more readable.
+Some however, prefer to have styled component on a seperate file.

 ## Available Scripts